craftablescience/ChiraEngine/README.md

 - Add C# scripting support
 - Add more graphics features like PBR
 - Implement the assimp library for model loading
+- Particle systems!
+Preferably offloaded to the GPU

 Again, the goal of the engine is to have as much customization as possible, while still maintaining ease of use.